Zachary Svajda

-Zachary "Zach" Svajda (/ˈsvaɪ.də/ SVY-duh; born November 29, 2002) is an American professional tennis player.
-He achieved a career-high ATP singles ranking of world No. 226 on 27 February 2023 and he peaked at No. 664 in doubles on 8 August 2022.
+Zachary Svajda (/ˈsvaɪ.də/ SVY-duh; born November 29, 2002) is an American professional tennis player.
+He has a career-high ATP singles ranking of world No. 102, achieved on 26 August 2024 and a doubles ranking of No. 664, achieved on 8 August 2022.

 Early life and background

 A native of San Diego, California, Svajda took up tennis at the age of 2, initially coached by Matt Hanlin.

-He has taken a fairly unique path towards becoming a professional tennis player.
-He has not followed traditional tennis development steps such as competing in junior tournaments, joining a tennis academy, or playing in college within NCAA leagues.
-Instead, he has followed his own independent path that included having a college tennis player living with his family and practicing with him as early as when he was eight years old.

-Even currently, he does not follow a regular tennis circuit.
-He will play in a Challenger level tournament only to skip several following Challenger tournaments.
-As the opportunity arises he may enter on an ad hoc basis an ATP tournament as a wildcard.
+He is of Czech descent.
+He has a younger brother Trevor who is also a tennis player, who is currently studying at SMU.

-He earned his first ATP World Tour ranking point at the age of 15, defeating top-seeded João Lucas Reis da Silva of Brazil 6–3, 6–4 at the 2018 Claremont Club Pro Classic as a local main-draw wild card.
+He earned his first ATP World Tour ranking point at the age of 15, defeating top-seeded João Lucas Reis da Silva of Brazil 6–3, 6–4 at the 2018 Claremont Club Pro Classic as a local main-draw wildcard.

 Professional career

-2019: ATP and Grand Slam debut
+2019-2020: ATP and Grand Slam debut

 On August 11, 2019, Svajda defeated Govind Nanda 6–7(3–7), 7–5, 6–3, 6–1 to win the USTA Boys 18s National Championship.
-This victory earned the 16-year-old a wild card into the main draw of the 2019 US Open, making him the youngest player to play in the men's US Open since Donald Young in 2005.
+This victory earned the 16-year-old a wildcard into the main draw of the 2019 US Open, making him the youngest player to play in the men's US Open since Donald Young in 2005.
 There, despite succumbing to full-body cramps in a five-set first round loss to Paolo Lorenzi, he drew attention as a future prospect in American professional tennis for his solid ground strokes and adept net play.